iamlorddop/iamlorddop/README.md

 [![Header](https://github.com/iamlorddop/iamlorddop/blob/main/assets/01.png)](https://github.com/iamlorddop)

 ## I'm a front-end developer
-I'm a 17 years old front-end developer from Russia, I have been developing for more than a year, I want to provide their services and develop projects with high quality and on time.
+I'm a 17 year old front-end developer from Russia, I have been developing for more than a year, I want to provide their services and develop projects with high quality and on time.

 ### Languages and Tools